 In 2015 the (then) Prime Minister David Cameron announced a new licensing scheme to crack down on unscrupulous landlords and we now have a ‘rogue landlord’ database which lists half of all landlord prosecution under the Housing Act 2004 between 2006 and 2014.

-I have always been a supporter of any mechanism that brings so-called ‘rogue landlords’ into the public domain as they always operate under the radar.
-Its not always placed me on the same page as the views held by the trade bodies but the London Borough of Newham started the ball rolling by requiring all PRS landlords operating in the area to obtain a license.
+It was the London Borough of Newham that started the landlord licensing ball rolling by requiring all PRS landlords operating in the area to get a license.
 They did this by extending the remit of selective licensing.

 Selective licensing an area means it has to be identified as particularly risky.
 An area can also be designated if it is either one of ‘low housing demand’ or, under s80(6):